fukushima-shinnichi/search-library-from-prefecture./README.md

 # Website of search library from prefecture
 ## Overview
-* this this website concept is can search address of library and can see the official site URL from prefecture.
+* this website concept is can search address of library and can see the official site URL from prefecture.
 * using Ajax(jQuey) and library API, yahoo maps API.
 * correspondence of responsive design.
 * my web design skill is this web site.